karamellpelle/grid/README.md

-I had an idea of making a computer game in Haskell on one of these fancy new touch platforms.
+In 2012 I had an idea of making a computer game in Haskell on one of these fancy new touch platforms.
 And there was a GHC compiler for iOS, so I started writing this game.
-It is actually working pretty well, but it needs more work, especially if it should be released as a game, and I don't have enough time to use on this project anymore.
 Unfornately, the Apple world is not an open world.
-However, it should be easy to port this to other platforms too, I actually started writing this code on Linux :) It is licensed under GPLv3.
+However, it should be possible to port this program to other platforms too; I actually started writing this code on Linux :) The code is actually working pretty well, but it needs more work if it should be considered a game because the gamplay is really boring, ugly and not user friendly (and I don't have this time).
+It is licensed under GPLv3.

 Update 2019
 ----------------
-In 2018 I was able to build this game on Linux (at least Arch Linux) and started porting the rest.
+In 2018 I was able to port and build this game on Linux (at least Arch Linux with `libglvnd`).
+Use the mouse with left mouse button to simulate finger gestures.
 Much has been done, but more work needs to be done.
-To build and run:
+To build and run (using _haskellstack_):

     $ cd GLFW
     $ stack build